CoinExample/ANG/doc/build-osx.md

 1. Make sure you installed everything through homebrew mentioned above
 2. Do a proper ./configure --with-gui=qt5 --enable-debug
 3. In Qt Creator do "New Project" -> Import Project -> Import Existing Project
-4. Enter "ang-qt" as project name, enter src/qt as location
+4. Enter "coinname-qt" as project name, enter src/qt as location
 5. Leave the file selection as it is
 6. Confirm the "summary page"
 7. In the "Projects" tab select "Manage Kits..."
-8. Select the default "Desktop" kit and select "Clang (x86 64bit in /usr/bin)" as compiler
+8. Select the default "Desktop" kit and select "Clcoinname (x86 64bit in /usr/bin)" as compiler
 9. Select LLDB as debugger (you might need to set the path to your installtion)
 10. Start debugging with Qt Creator

 Creating a release build
 ------------------------
-You can ignore this section if you are building `angd` for your own use.
+You can ignore this section if you are building `coinnamed` for your own use.

-angd/ang-cli binaries are not included in the Ang-Qt.app bundle.
+coinnamed/coinname-cli binaries are not included in the Coinname-Qt.app bundle.

-If you are building `angd` or `Ang-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `coinnamed` or `Coinname-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: